cuturic01/youtrack-projects/README.md

 ## Packaging

-The app is bundled as dist.zip file, which is available at the root of the project
+The app is bundled as dist.zip file, which is available [here](./dist.zip).